peverwhee/CAM-docs/doc/source/users_guide/atmospheric-configurations.rst

 The default SCAM settings read in initial conditions for aerosols off of an initial condition file: typically a CAM initial condition file.
 The aerosols and the Temperature field are relaxed to the initial conditions with a variable timescale from 10 days at the bottom of the model to 2 days at the top of the model.
 U and V wind are taken from the IOP file.
 This ensures that aerosols and temperature do not drift too far in the upper troposphere and above: where advection for aerosols is important, and where non-represented dynamical forcing would dominate the temperature field.
 Any field can be relaxed using this method if the user desires it.

-Emissions of constituients from the surface occur as in a standard CAM simulation, reading off climatological emissions files for the year 2000.
+Emissions of constituents from the surface occur as in a standard CAM simulation, reading off climatological emissions files for the year 2000.

 Default Settings:
 ::